ttetrafon/practice/web/react/react.md

 }, [number]);
 ```

-- `useCallback`: Similar to `useMemo`, but used with functions (usually with inputs), as it returns the function itself, not just its returned value like `useMemo` does.
+- [useCallback](https://react.dev/reference/react/useCallback): Similar to `useMemo`, but used with functions (usually with inputs), as it returns the function itself, not just its returned value like `useMemo` does.

 ```ts
 const [number, setNumber] = useState(0);